Randal Grichuk Player Props: Rockies vs. Athletics

 Randal Grichuk At The Plate

-- Grichuk is batting .307 with 18 doubles, a triple, six home runs and 17 walks.
+- Grichuk has 18 doubles, a triple, seven home runs and 17 walks while batting .305.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.